benblazak/ergodox-firmware/firmware/readme.md

 - add a note in the docs somewhere that SDA and SCL need to have a pull-up resistor on them, or `mcp23018__init()` will hang (or something like that)

+- add notes to directories, explaining why things are organized the way they are; specifically, why the directory structure is so deep

 ## Dependencies
 - the gnu avr toolchain
 - python 3